brunoprela/questdb-mcp/README.md

 - Only SELECT queries are allowed through the `query` tool for safety
 - The server uses the QuestDB REST API for queries and the InfluxDB Line Protocol for inserts
 - Authentication is supported via username/password if your QuestDB instance requires it
-- **GitHub Packages Authentication**: When using GitHub Packages, never commit your `.npmrc` file with your personal access token.
-The `.npmrc` file is gitignored and should remain local only.
-Use `.npmrc.example` as a template.

 ## Examples